 And here is a crude transition.
 This paragraph.
 This is it.
 We are shifting gears hard.
 Stay with me.

 A couple days after I met Joe Hill I went to the bookstore.
 For those of you that don’t know, I’m writing this from Disney World.
 That’s a story in itself, but not for today.
 Not to mention I’ve got a million new story ideas from this trip.
-The “It’s a Small World” ride is the creepiest fucking thing I’ve ever experienced.
+The “It’s a Small World” ride is the creepiest thing I’ve ever experienced.
 That ride eats Jack Ketchum’s entire body of work for a mid-morning snack.

-Anyway, before I left I went to Half Price Books (I buy new sometimes, don’t judge me) to get some new shit to take with me on the plane and to read by the pool when there were no chicks around to creep out.
+Anyway, before I left I went to Half Price Books (I buy new sometimes, don’t judge me) to get some new stuff to take with me on the plane and to read by the pool when there were no chicks around to creep out.
 I got two books by Jeff Strand and a graphic novel by Garth Ennis.
 Those books have nothing to do with this story.

 In the bookstore, I thought I recognized a guy I hadn’t seen in years.
-I figured I’d either be right and look cool or wrong and look like a doosh but I wanted to know.
+I figured I’d either be right and look cool or wrong and look like a fool but I wanted to know.
 As y’all probably all know by now, I’m not scared to roll the dice.

 I said something.
 On rare occasions I am right.
 This was a rare occasion.